-Back in the day when pirating music was a big thing, and having large mp3 collections was considered to be geeky, I too had an impressive 40 GB collection.
-Remember, when I say “back in the day” I am talking about the time when internet was all dial-up and the fastest broadband available to us was 128kbps.
+Back in the day when pirating music was a big thing, I too had an impressive 40 GB collection.
+When I say “back in the day” I am talking about the time when internet was all dial-up and the fastest broadband available was 128kbps.

-40GB of mp3s is more than you can listen to in a lifetime, and knowing this did not stop me from acquiring this, and much much more.
-Not all these were downloaded from the net, I, personally preferred ripping cds that friends and relatives and neighbors had.
+40GB of mp3s is more than you can listen to in a lifetime, and knowing this did not stop me from acquiring it.
+Not all these were downloaded from the net, I, personally preferred ripping cds that friends and relatives and neighbours had.
 Now, as you can imagine, organizing these MP3s was a bitch.
 The regular mp3-pirate was expected to know what tools to use and how to keep the library organized.
-So we used tools like music brain picard, tagmp3, mediamonky and (my favorite) foobar2000.
-These lovely tools, used correctly would ensure that our mp3s were tagged, categorized and organized in the folder structure of our choice.
+So I used tools like music brain picard, tagmp3, mediamonky and (my favorite) foobar2000.
+These lovely tools, used correctly would ensure that my mp3s were tagged, categorized and organized in the folder structure of our choice.